 As an Official Opposition Finance critic, I had a first-hand look at the budget during the (virtual) budget lockup; I began responding to it immediately after the Finance Minister finished his budget speech.
-You can read my initial reaction here:
+You can read my initial reaction in Hansard (the transcript of proceedings in the House of Assembly) here.

 I appreciated having my colleague Fred Tilley (Northside – Westmount) and caucus staff there with me as we sifted through the budget.